Kei Nishikori – ATP #710 – Player Profile, Match Statistics & Bio

 Kei Nishikori - Career History

-Kei Nishikori is a Japanese professional tennis player who competes on the ATP Tour, currently ranked world No. 156.
+Ranked world No. 240 on the ATP Tour, Kei Nishikori represents Japan as a professional tennis player.
 He competes as a right-handed player.
 He has reached a career-high of No. 4.
 He turned professional in 2006.

 Nishikori reached the final at Hong Kong in 2025.
 Competing on hard: 6-6.
 He averaged only 0.16 double faults per game, capitalized on 41% of breakpoint opportunities, and thrived in big moments at 39% on return pressure points.